nthieu173/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0009-jwt-in-session-cookie.rst

 JWT Cookie Security
 ^^^^^^^^^^^^^^^^^^^

-#. **Enable CSRF Protection.** Storing JWTs in session cookies is potentially vulnerable to CSRF attacks.
+#. **Enable CSRF Protection.** Storing JWTs in HTTP cookies is potentially vulnerable to CSRF attacks.
    See `JWT Cookie Storage Security`_.
 To protect against this:

-   * Enable the HttpOnly_ flag on the cookie, so Javascript code cannot access the cookie directly.
+   * Enable the HttpOnly_ flag on the **"JWT Signature Cookie"**, so Javascript code cannot misuse the JWT.
    * Enable the Secure_ flag on the cookie, so it will not be sent (and thus leaked) through an unencrypted channel.
    * Enable `Django's CSRF middleware`_ for every response.
-   * Ensure all GET requests are side-effect free, via the `Safe Endpoints middleware`_.
+   * Ensure all GET requests are side-effect free.

      * Note: The `same-origin policy`_ protects against CSRF attacks on GET requests since the rogue website cannot access the response from the GET request.
-     * However, since the GET request is still processed on the server, we need to ensure there are no unwanted side-effects.
+     * However, even though the rogue website cannot access the response, the GET request is still processed on the server before returning the response.
+So we need to ensure there are no unwanted side-effects on the server.
-     * Question:  If we cannot ensure all GET requests will be side-effect free, can/should we include the CSRF value as a GET parameter?

 #. **CORS and withCredentials.** `Cross-origin resource sharing (CORS)`_ will need to be configured so that all allowed
    microfrontends can access the necessary backend microservices.
 In addition, microfrontends will need to set the